Spicy Firecracker Coleslaw

 Instructions

-• Add the slaw mix and toss to coat.
+• Add the remaining ingredients and stir to coat.

 Notes